 Hidradenitis suppurativa (HS) is an inflammatory condition of the hair follicle.
-Recurrent, inflamed nodules and cysts form in the armpits and groin.
+Inflamed nodules and cysts form in the armpits and groin.
 These may also be found under the breasts, and around the nipples and anus.
 Less commonly other areas of the body can be affected.

 HS is more common in women than in men.
-Other factors that increase your chances of getting HS include:
+Other factors that increase your chance of HS include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-In most cases, the doctor will be able to make a diagnosis by looking at the nodules.
+In most cases, the doctor will be able to make a diagnosis by looking at the abscesses and nodules.

 You may be able to improve the condition by taking these steps:

 If you smoke, talk to your doctor about finding a program to help you quit.
 It is also important to maintain a healthy weight and eat a healthful diet.
 If you need help losing weight, consider talking to a dietitian who can help you with meal planning.

 Your doctor may prescribe 1 or more medications depending on the severity of your HS.